sigmf/SigMF/extensions/spatial.sigmf-ext.md

 direction of arrival and beamforming.

-Multichannel datasets can be stored in SigMF Collections or as multichannel interleaved data depending on the application, Collections are RECOMMENDED due to the easier processing and better application support.
+Multichannel datasets can be stored in SigMF Collections or as multichannel interleaved data depending on the application.
+Collections are RECOMMENDED due to the easier processing and better application support.

 The `spatial` extension makes use of cartesian coordinates to define array